christopher-beckham/barcoding/exp03-freq/README.md

 discriminating between classes and therefore more accurate.
 Naive Bayes can deal with continuous attributes but it assumes the data comes from the normal distribution, which may not be true for a lot of the attributes.
 So it would be interesting to classify an instance based on how "similar" it is to the distributions of each of the 300 genera.

+** UPDATE: Naive Bayes has a kernel density estimator option, which seems to nullify the argument that we're discretising simply due to NB assuming normal distributions.
+In fact, the kernel density estimator probably gives really good accuracy as well.
+A better argument would be to say that we're discretising the attributes because Naive Bayes classifies instances a lot faster (I have tested this many times). **

 Another note: remember how the sequences in this dataset are just random 300 bp substrings of their original sequences.
 What I really should have done was generate many of the "same" datasets but using different 300 bp substrings, and